-Weight reduction can be realized by eliminating tools such as socket sets, jumper boxes, or other things you probably won't use anyway.
-Especially if the car is in good repair and you have a cell phone for back-up.
-If you really trust the Cell phone or have a Towing plan consider removing the spare tire and jack.
-Or just lug them on long trips?
+A hundred extra pounds can reduce fuel economy by up to 2%.
+I have a friend with a mini van that pulled out 2 rows of unused seating.
+He saved about 200lbs of dead weight.
+Maximize weight reduction by eliminating tools, jumper boxes, or other things you probably won't use anyway.
+If your worried about getting stuck, remember you have a cell phone for back-up.
+If you really trust the cell phone or have a towing plan, consider removing the spare tire and jack.
+Or only lug them on long trips.

 Keep your engine operating at its peak efficiency.
 A well-maintained engine will help you maximize gas mileage.
-Incorrect fuel ratio, bad spark plugs, and incorrect spark timing can have a big effect on gas mileage.
+A rich fuel ratio caused by a small vacuum leak, worn out spark plugs, clogged air filter and incorrect spark timing can have a big effect on gas mileage.

 Follow the service schedules listed in your owner's manual.
 Replace filters and fluids as recommended.
-If you have engine performance problems like rough idling poor acceleration and so on.
-Solve these problems as quickly as possible.
+If you have engine performance problems like rough idling, poor acceleration or stumble, solve these problems as quickly as possible.
 Studies have shown that depending on the cars condition an engine out of tune can increase fuel consumption by as much as 10 to 20%.

-Always use good engine oil, preferably a synthetic or synthetic blend with a friction-reducing additive.
-They are known to improve fuel efficiency by as much as 12%.
+Always use good engine oil and read through the manufacturer's recommendations for weight.
+I stick to the recommended viscosity religiously, but prefer a synthetic or synthetic blend with a friction-reducing additive.
+They're known to improve fuel efficiency by as much as 12%.